 Tragically, after an encouraging six months, the treatment stopped working.
-But even though Christine knew she wasn’t very well, in February 2013 she travelled to Samoa for an extremely special week-long holiday with 12 of her friends.
+But even though Christine knew she wasn’t very well, she travelled to Samoa for an extremely special week-long holiday with 12 of her friends.

 “Christine could get travel insurance for her luggage but she certainly wasn’t able to get medical insurance to travel,” laughs Trish.
 “She went anyway.”
 Christine loved travelling and in the past had visited Australia, New Caledonia, USA, Fiji and Vanuatu.

-In mid March 2013 Christine told Trish that she knew her body and that the medication had stopped working and on April 24, Christine, aged 33, died in her mother’s arms in hospital.
+By March Christine told Trish that she knew her body and that the medication had stopped working and on April 24, Christine, aged 33, died in her mother’s arms in hospital.

 Trish had spoken about donation with her daughters from an early age and they all knew that one another would like to be a donor, should they ever be in a situation where this was possible.
 “I believe that the butterfly has gone from the cocoon.
 I saw the life go from Christine’s eyes and I knew that if she could help another person that is what she would want.”